The White-Haired Girl

 The opera is based on legends circulating in the border region of Shanxi, Chahar and Hebei, describing the misery suffered by local peasantry, particularly the misery of the female members.
 The stories are based on real-life stories of no fewer than half a dozen women, in a time frame stretching from the late Qing dynasty to the 1920s or 1930s.

-The political overtone and historical background when it was created means that communist propaganda was added in inevitably, and the most obvious example was the added portion of happy ending and the protagonists joining the communist force, which did not happen in real life.
+In Bo Jia's article, the author emphasizes that Chinese women have not achieved individual liberation and have not been able to truly voice their opinions as women.
+Instead, they have been repackaged as tools for the Party and the state to prove that they have defeated feudal remnants.
+The identity of women has been reduced to a tool of national ideology.

 Along with Red Detachment of Women, the ballet is regarded as one of the classics of revolutionary China, and its music is familiar to almost everyone who grew up during the 1960s.
 It is one of the Eight Model Operas approved by Jiang Qing during the Cultural Revolution.The White-Haired Girl also intentionally showed the political meaning by creating a figure of diligent and beautiful country woman who was under the oppression of the evil landowner.
 As it aroused an emotion against the "old ruling class", it satisfied "moral ideas of the left-wing literary and artistic intelligence, the popular social and cultural values of rural and urban audiences".
 The film presented "the traditional Chinese agricultural lifecycle", where the poor lived in poverty no matter how hard they tried.
 It implied a revolution to overthrown the unchanging social structure.
 As the mise-en-scene of the film, it used a fair amount of medium-shot to define the character through facial expressions.